 Designing Education Renewal

-RACP Fellows and trainees work closely with educational staff to develop innovative Education Renewal products through a co-design approach.
+RACP Fellows and trainees work closely with RACP staff to develop Education Renewal products through a co-design approach.

 We have a network of Fellows and trainees who are involved in medical education on a day-to-day basis.
 RACP staff work with these Members to ensure that our products are fit for purpose and meet trainees and supervisor needs.

-We seek feedback from a broader range of stakeholders who can access draft materials through our website.
-This is a final check to make sure we have considered the needs of our Members.
+We gather feedback from a broad range of stakeholders who are presented draft materials – a final check to make sure we have considered the needs of our members.

-The RACP has a range of existing network of committees with expertise across education, assessment, and learning and teaching.
-These committees are consulted and engaged in the development process.
+The RACP has an existing network of committees and working groups with expertise across education, assessment and learning and teaching.
+These committees and working groups are consulted and engaged with throughout the development process: